Continuum theory of electrostatic-elastic coupling interactions in colloidal crystals: Minimal coupling model: mean-field theory

 This linearization furthermore implies that the electrostatic free energy Eq~(\ref{FES1}) is expanded to the second order in the charge density and/or potential, effectively leading to Debye screening of electrostatics.
 Since, as we already noted, the elastic energy Eq~(\ref{equela}) is "critical" and implies no separate elastic screening, one can expect that the coupled description will also yield only one type of electrostatic screening.

 Taking into account the linearization and the Helmholtz decomposition of the elastic displacement we end up with the following coupled set of linear equations

-where the elastic-electrostatic coupling terms are characterized by the product $e_0 v_0$.
-The solution of these two equations gives the electrostatic potential and the elastic potential in the system up to the lowest order elastic-electrostatic coupling terms.
+where the { { electrostatic-elastic}} coupling terms are characterized by the product $e_0 v_0$.
+The solution of these two equations gives the electrostatic potential and the elastic potential in the system up to the lowest order { { electrostatic-elastic}} coupling terms.